Uloric Lawsuits For Cardiovascular Deaths, Heart Problems, Strokes, Kidney Failure

 Uloric heart-related side effects include:

 - Cardiovascular Death (CV Death or CVD)

 - Sudden Cardiac Arrest or Sudden Cardiac Death (SCD)

 - Unstable Angina with Urgent Coronary Revascularization

-Our law firm is investigating possible Uloric lawsuits where patients have suffered cardiovascular Uloric side effects as personal injury cases or wrongful death claims, depending on the outcome.
+Our law firm is investigating possible Uloric lawsuits where patients have suffered Uloric side effects.

 We encourage you to submit a Uloric Case Evaluation Form online – it is free, confidential, and there is no obligation.
 Or, if you prefer, call our toll-free number, (800) 426-9535, to speak directly to attorney Tom Lamb about a possible drug injury case.
 Either way, you will get Mr. Lamb’s impressions — not an intake person, a paralegal, nor some other lawyer — about your case based on his many years of experience.